kaplanelad/shellfirm/README.md

 Solve the challenge: 8 + 0 = ? (^C to cancel)
 ```

-## How dose it it work?
+## How dose it work?
-`shellfirm` will evaluate all shell commands behind the scene.
+`shellfirm` will evaluate all the shell commands behind the scenes.
-If a risky pattern is detected, you will immediately get a prompt with the relevant a warning ato verify you and approve your risky actions.
+If a risky pattern is detected, you will immediately get a prompt with the relevant warning for verification you command.

 ## Example
 ![](./docs/media/example.gif)